A final rehearsal before they performed for the Royal Family at Westminster Abbey

 The school’s founder, Dr Alfred Barry, extended the philosophy of the school’s musical endeavours by stating that a major operating factor should be the “study of music, not merely a technical training but an educational influence which is daily gaining in all thoughtful minds”.

-The students are about to embark on their 2018 music tour, where they will travel to Edinburgh, Manchester, Liverpool, Cambridge, Oxford and London, featuring music of Australian composers, popular choral and instrumental repertoire performed by choir, orchestra, wind quintet, rock band, mixed ensemble and outstanding soloists.
+The students embarked on their 2018 music tour, where they traveled to Edinburgh, Manchester, Liverpool, Cambridge, Oxford and London, and featured music of Australian composers, popular choral and instrumental repertoire performed by choir, orchestra, wind quintet, rock band, mixed ensemble and outstanding soloists.

-As this year marks the 100th anniversary of the end of World War 1, they will also present some commemorative and Anzac concerts, including a performance at the Westminster Abbey Anzac Day service.
+As we marked the 100th anniversary of the end of World War 1, they presented some commemorative and Anzac concerts, including a performance at the Westminster Abbey Anzac Day service.

 The students gave an unmissable performance in the lobbies of both Tower Two and Tower Three.